 In Cloudy with a Chance of Meatballs, Baby Brent sticks the giant ceremonial scissors for the unveiling of Sardineland down the back of his pants.
 You can even see the handles stick out as he turns around.

 Similarly, In BatmanThe Joker pulls an absurdly long-barreled revolver out of the front of his trousers.
+It's so long that he shouldn't have been able to walk with that thing down his trouser leg, at least not without a serious limp.

 Let's Get Harry (1986).
 A group of construction workers, financed by a gung-ho businessman and advised by a mercenary, go down to Columbia to rescue a colleague.
 The mercenary, who's given them strict instructions not to try bringing guns into the country, walks into their hotel room, grabs the businessman by the crotch and says, "I want you to give me this."
 While the others are gaping at this apparent Ho Yay, the businessman gives a shamefaced grin and produces a 9mm pistol from his underpants.